LGBTQ rights in Ukraine: Gender identity and expression

 Transsexuality is classified as a psychiatric disorder in Ukraine.
 Sex reassignment surgery is legal, but it is only permissible for those over the age of 25 years.

 In 2011, the Ukrainian Civil Code was amended to allow transgender people who have undergone gender affirming surgery to change their name to better reflect their gender identity.
 In 2014, seven people had undergone sex reassignment surgery, and five people received new documentation.

 Since December 2016, new identity documents are issued before surgery is conducted.
 This followed an August 2016 ruling which ordered changes requested by two transgender people to their passports and all other documents without requiring them to undergo surgery.
-Transsexual individuals who are married or have an underage child can also apply for transition.
+Transgender individuals who are married or have an underage child can also apply for transition.
 Previously, all applicants needed permission from a special commission of the Ministry of Healthcare, had to spend 30 days in a psychiatric hospital (usually placed in the same wards with patients considered "mentally ill"), and needed to be "diagnosed with transsexuality"; this is no longer required.

 Military service

-All able-bodied male citizens from ages 20–27, must serve either 18 months in the navy or one year in all other services.
-After serving out the term of service Ukraine's conscripts become part of the inactive reserve and are eligible to be recalled for mobilization until they reach age 55 or age 60 for officers.

 According to law, homosexuality is not a reason for exemption from the army.
-However, many young gay men try to avoid call-up to military service, as they are afraid to face unauthorized relations and other difficulties.
+A 2007 report wrote that many young gay men tried to avoid call-up to military service, as they were afraid to face and other difficulties.
 In 2018, Viktor Pylypenko, who had served in the war in Donbas for two years, became the first Ukrainian soldier to come out publicly.
 In 2019, several gay soldiers in the Ukrainian army participated in a photo exhibition called "We are here".
 In 2021, Pylypenko was trying to organize a special unit in the Ukrainian army for LGBTQ soldiers.
 In July 2021, Pylypenko stated there were 16 open LGBTQ soldiers in the Ukrainian army.

 The 2022 Russian invasion resulted in an increased influx of openness and acceptance regarding LGBTQ soldiers in the Ukrainian military.
 A growing number of soldiers disclosed their identity, believing that they could fight not just for their home country but also against existing stereotypes.
 The invasion also saw the spread of "unicorn insignia" which Ukrainian LGBTQ soldiers sew onto their uniforms.
 The unicorn was chosen due to its nature as "fantastic 'non-existent' creature", sarcastically countering claims about there being no LGBT+ individuals in the Ukrainian military.

+The non-governmental organisation Ukrainian LGBT+ Military Personnel and Veterans for Equal Rights includes more than 500 LGBTQ soldiers and veterans as of 2025.
+The organisation defends the rights of LGBTQ soldiers and veterans, and works to support veterans after their return from war.
+In July 2026, the organisation launched an educational course about LGBTQ people in the military, featuring Pylypenko, Oleksandr Demenko, and others as presenters.
+The course is available on the Diia.Education platform and is aimed at military personnel, with the goal of improving inclusion and reducing discrimination in the military.